FreeCNC/freecnc/readme.txt

   - SDL_mixer 1.2.7.
   - Boost 1.33.1.

-  In addition, on other platforms than windows you will need scons and python to build.
+  In addition, on other platforms than Windows you will need scons and python to build.

 4.2.
 Compiling with scons & GCC
 ===============================

-  Simply running "scons" should work.
+  Simply running "scons" in the source directory should work.

 4.3.
 Compiling with Visual C++
 ==============================

-  First of all make sure you have added boost, sdl and sdl mixer include & lib files to the Visual C++ search paths.
+  First of all make sure you have added boost, SDL and SDL mixer include & lib files to the Visual C++ search paths.

   After that is done, simply opening the solution file and building should do